brandonwestcott/li3_relations/README.md

 Simply, this is a plugin designed to add support to li3 for relations on a Model to Model basis seperate from connections.
 This allows not only relationship support for non supportted DBs, such as MongoDB, but also allows relationships to be cross connection/data sources.
 Such as Solr backed model to a Mongo backed Model.
 If you wish any given relation to use lithiums default relation bindings, just pass in default => false as an option in the relation (detailed below).

+It is likely that this type of Model -> Model support will never exist inside of lithium directly.
+However, with the powerful data sources lithium provides, this plugin becomes essential.

 ## Installation

 ### Use Composer